junecha/Blok_tech/README.md

 # READ ME

 ## What am I looking at?
+A dating application for the project Tech I am following.
+The application is build in Node and the server is written with Express.
+Also the database that I am using is MongoDB.
 ## Wiki

 Check my wiki for all the documentation.
 (FYI wiki is written in Dutch)